openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 closeChannels(): void

-Closes all channels opened in this session.
+Closes all channels opened on this session.

 **System capability**: SystemCapability.Communication.SecureElement